WPEG

-WPEG (97.9 FM, "Power 98") is a mainstream urban radio station serving the Charlotte, North Carolina market.
+WPEG (97.9 FM, "Power 98") is a mainstream urban radio station serving the Charlotte, North Carolina, market.
 It is owned by Beasley Broadcast Group.
 The station's studios are located on South Boulevard in the city's South End, and a transmitter tower is located north of Dallas, North Carolina.

-WPEG features "Hip Hop Hits" on its HD 2 channel.
+WPEG features sports from Fox Sports Radio on its HD2 channel and all-podcasts on its HD3 channel.